ComScore

 May 15: Camarones al Mojo de Ajo

 What takes 15 minutes to cook and 30 seconds to devour?
 Shrimp in garlic butter, a simple Latin dish that's begging for a spot in your weekly rotation.
 Best of all, it's only four ingredients away.
+Serve them alongside plenty of white rice, bread, boiled yuca or fries for dipping—you won't want to waste a drop of the sauce.

 May 16: Squash and Squash Blossom Frittata

 Frittatas are an excellent way to use up a farmers market haul or give leftover produce, meat or cheese a second life.
 Can't find squash blossoms?
 No big deal; they're mostly for looks anyway.
+You can also add diced Spanish chorizo, ham or leftover bacon to the mix, if you eat meat.

-May 17: Chicken Pesto Focaccia Sandwiches
+May 17: French-Style Roasted Chicken

 May 18: Gena Hamshaw’s Balsamic Tempeh